 - the translators side, resulting in faster and more reliable translations.
 Companies applying machine translation technology efficiently will be clear winners.

 - companies paying less in the future for the same amount of translation work.
-More content will be able to be published at the same cost or cheaper cost.
+More content will be published at the same cost or for even cheaper.